 Make and Model

 I must confess I don’t understand the purpose of this screen.
 Maybe it’s just so that Datacolor has a reference for your calibration data, if you’ve chosen to share it with them.
-Anyway, I dutifully chose my manufacturer from the drop-down menu, and typed in the model of my screen:
+Anyway, I dutifully chose my manufacturer from the drop-down menu, and typed in the model of my laptop:

 This section really is important.
 The Help document says to leave these menus on "unknown" if you genuinely don’t know the answers, but please make the effort to find out the answers if you don’t know.